NetaScale/SCAL-UX/README.md

   System's allocation points.)
 - [x] kmalloc: General-purpose for odd sizes.
 Currently provided by liballoc.
   VMem itself could possibly replace it?
+- [ ] Better physical page allocation - currently just uses a single system-wide free list.
+Would be nice if it were NUMA-aware, could allocate contiguous spans of physical pages, and perhaps subject to constraints on location (e.g. for DMA buffers).

 VMem, KMem, and the virtual memory manager itself have an interesting mutual dependency on one-another; VMem must get boundary tag structures allocated by